The Economics

 The vintage story is elegant, internally consistent, and the most attractive idea in this booklet.
 That is exactly why it deserves pressure rather than applause.
 It rests on three assumptions, and each one is contestable.

 Three: it is a bet that must be won every single round.
-Amodei is candid that the whole structure depends on forecasting demand correctly — spend the right share of compute on research, keep a serving margin above 50 per cent, predict demand, and you print money; misjudge demand and the result “could swing wildly.”
+Amodei is candid that the whole structure depends on forecasting demand correctly: spend the right share of compute on research, keep a serving margin above 50 per cent, predict demand, and you print money; misjudge demand and the result “could swing wildly.”
 The critic Ed Zitron puts the bear case more bluntly: the losses are not an investment phase, they are the business model, and a business that must raise ever-larger sums to cover ever-larger losses is one bad forecast from a cliff.
-Sequoia’s David Cahn framed the same worry at the level of the whole industry as the “$600 billion question”9 — the gap between what the sector has spent on infrastructure and the revenue that spending must eventually justify.
+Sequoia’s David Cahn framed the same worry at the level of the whole industry as the “$600 billion question”9: the gap between what the sector has spent on infrastructure and the revenue that spending must eventually justify.
 The vintage framing is the most coherent answer anyone has given to that question.
-It is not the same thing as a settled one.
+A coherent answer is not the same thing as a settled one, and the people who say it is wrong get a full ledger of their own at the end of this booklet (Ledger 8).

 A quiet caveat: the framing depends on a choice

 One last thing to carry into Ledger 4.
-“Each vintage earns twice its cost” is not a fact read off a meter; it depends on how you spread — amortise — a training cost across the years a model earns.
+“Each vintage earns twice its cost” is not a fact read off a meter; it depends on how you spread (amortise) a training cost across the years a model earns.
 Stretch the schedule and the vintage looks profitable sooner; compress it and the same model looks like a loss.
 OpenAI and Anthropic do not make that choice identically, which is one reason their numbers resist clean comparison.
-The vintage framing is a genuine insight and an accounting lens — and a lens can be adjusted.
+The vintage framing is a genuine insight and an accounting lens, and a lens can be adjusted.
+Both labs confidentially filed for public listings in June 2026 (Ledger 4); prospectuses, when they become public, will force these choices into the open for the first time.

 A Tale of Two Labs